FAQs about crypto-assets

 What are cryptoassets?

-A cryptoasset can be defined as the digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology.
-Different terms have been used for cryptoassets in the past, including virtual currencies, crypto currencies and digital currencies.
-The term “virtual currency” is used for cryptoassets in legislation relating to the prevention of money laundering and terrorist financing.
+A cryptoasset is a digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology.
+Different terms have been used for cryptoassets in the past, including crypto holdings, virtual currencies, crypto currencies and digital currencies.
+The term “virtual currency” is used for cryptoassets in legislation in the area of AML/CFT.

 -